dmroeder/powerflex_write/README.md

 into the next drive.
 Drives that complete writing every parameter will be moved to the completed directory.
 Drives that fail will remain so that they can be corrected.

-### Note
-The "Generate VFD Files" was purpose written for our drive naming convention.
+__Note:__ The "Generate VFD Files" was purpose written for our drive naming convention.
 This feature will find all I/O tree modules that start with "VFD" and generate a file with just the IP address settings in it.
 I genereally use this tool to only write the IP address settings, then I load the reset of the parameters from Studio5000.
 In the future, I may add a entery so you can specify a prefix to search for.